 How to prepare your dog for back-to-school time

-During the summer holidays, I think it’s fair to say that we adopt new routines sometimes without even realising.
+During the summer holidays, we tend to adopt new routines – sometimes, without even realising.
 Whatever your day might look like now, your pet has become accustomed to having you around, and if you have school-age children, that will soon change come September.
-Here are just a few top tips to help you prepare your dog for a smooth back-to-school transition.

 Ease your pet into a new routine

 First things first, you’ll want to start by getting your dog used to the schedule you’ll have when school starts again.
-Begin as soon as you can and include the following changes to your pet’s routine:
+Begin as soon as you can, and include the following changes to your pet’s routine:

 Early mornings